luca-botti/Hornet-Configurations/Marlin/Marlin-2.1.2.4-hornetMOD/README.md

 - activated s-curve
 - removed artillery logo on boot and added marlin animated one
 - activated support for cancel object M486 (needs feature enabled in the slicer)
-- TODO adding dual z support
+- TODO adding dual z support - ABORTED (Marlin do not support different step/mm per motors, but only per axis bases)

 Links: